AdamNgu/pomodoro/README.md

-# pomodoro
+# Pomodoro
-A pomodoro timer made with React
+A minimalist pomodoro timer

 Made with React, Babel, and a little bit of help from Bootstrap.

+To modify, clone repo and run "npm install" in the terminal, then run "webpack --watch"